Farhankhan-99/Supply-chain-delivery-prediction/README.md

 - Decision Tree
 - Random Forest

-Pipelines were used to prevent data leakage.
-Models were evaluated using Accuracy, Precision, Recall, F1-score, and ROC-AUC.

-Random Forest performed best and was selected as the final model.
+Random Forest delivered the best overall performance.

+**Final Model Performance (Random Forest):**

+- Test Accuracy: **68.0%**
+- Train Accuracy: **72.7%**
+- Best Cross-Validation Score: **68.19%**
+- Class 0 Recall: **0.94**
+- Class 1 Recall: **0.50**
+- Weighted F1-Score: **0.67**

+The model shows reasonable generalization with limited overfitting.
+While it performs strongly in identifying on-time deliveries, recall for delayed shipments can be further improved.

 ---

 ## ⚙️ Hyperparameter Tuning

-GridSearchCV with cross-validation was used to optimize Random Forest parameters, improving model stability and generalization.
+GridSearchCV with cross-validation was used to optimize Random Forest parameters, improving stability and generalization compared to default settings.

 ---

 ## 🚀 Future Improvements

+- Improve recall for delayed shipments using SMOTE or class weighting
-- Implement XGBoost / LightGBM
+- Experiment with XGBoost / LightGBM
-- Apply SMOTE for imbalance handling
+- Threshold tuning for better precision-recall balance
-- Deploy via Flask or FastAPI
+- Deploy using Flask or FastAPI
-- Build dashboard using Streamlit / Power BI
+- Build monitoring dashboard using Streamlit or Power BI

 ---